 - the licence that was cancelled was a learner’s licence

 - your licence was not valid when you committed the offence that led to the driving prohibition

 In all other situations, the SAAQ can give you a restricted licence after the minimum prohibition period.
 These are the minimum prohibition periods:

-- for a first conviction, three months after the judge’s decision
+- for a first conviction, the judge decides the prohibition period

-- for a second conviction, six months after the judge’s decision
+- for a second conviction, three months after the judge’s decision

-- for any convictions after that, 12 months after the judge’s decision
+- for any convictions after that, six months after the judge’s decision

 The judge who ordered the driving prohibition can extend these minimum periods.